hughjonesd/santoku/cran-comments.md

-A new version with an incremental improvement to the interface.
+A new version with some breaking changes.

 ## Test environments

 * local (macOS), R 4.1.0
-* appveyor (windows), R 4.1.2-patched
+* appveyor (windows), R 4.1.3-patched
 * github (windows, macOS, Ubuntu), devel and release
 * win-builder (windows), devel and release
 * rhub (using rhub::check_for_cran())

 ## R CMD check results

-* OK locally.
+* OK locally, on Appveyor and github.
-* NOTES re development version and invalid URLs, on win-builder.
-Fixed.
+* NOTES re Author: and Authors@R: on win-builder and rhub.
-* OK on all rhub platforms.
-* OK on appveyor.
+  - Fixed by removing Author: